Developing and Encouraging Diverse Human Resources

 Developing Sales Engineers

-YAMADA DENKI is strengthening the training of its sales engineers who handle everything from product sales to delivery and installation work.
-There are currently 452 sales engineers (as of the end of March 2023) working in stores across the country.
+At YAMADA DENKI, there are currently 483 sales engineers (as of the end of March 2024) working in stores across the country.
 The aim is to make customers’ lives more comfortable by developing sales engineers into technicians and advisors who can recommend everything from home appliances and furniture to interiors and home renovations at times when there are an increased number of deliveries and installations such as during the summer, New Year holidays and fiscal year-end.

 Gaining External Qualifications

 When customers purchase home appliances, employees need to have the relevant expertise in order to provide appropriate advice on such things as how the product works, what it can do, when to use it, where to install it, and other preferences.
 YAMADA DENKI has been focusing on encouraging employees to get externally qualified as Home Appliance Advisors*1 or as Smart Masters*2.
 This has resulted in more and more qualified employees.
 The Company has also been actively encouraging employees to gain external qualifications, such as certified sellers, architects, or as interior stylists, as these skills are a necessary part of being able to provide proposals on furniture and renovations.
-The acquisition of external qualifications is not only for the purpose of maintaining and improving employee job satisfaction, but also leads to improved customer satisfaction, which is why we are strengthening our efforts throughout the Group.
+The acquisition of external qualifications is not only for improved customer satisfaction, but also leads to maintaining and improving employee job satisfaction, which is why we are strengthening our efforts throughout the Group.

 *1 A qualification for professionals in sales and customer service of home appliances, giving accurate advice for customers on product selection, use, and troubleshooting.